NicolasDenoyelle/tmap/README.md

 ```
 L3s have been swapped and PUs inside L3s have been shuffled.

-### Enumerate canonical permutations of the topoloy tree:
+### Enumerate Canonical Permutations of the Topology Tree:

 ```
 from tmap import CanonicalPermutationIterator